prochazkaml/Polytone/README.md

 F7 = Play from the start of the current pattern
 F8 = Stop
 ```

+During playback, you may also press the `1-0, -, =` keys to mute certain channels.

 Effects (hexadecimal values: 0-9, A-F) are typed as they normally would be on a US keyboard.